 The best OA treatment depends on the patient’s symptoms and the severity of the OA.
 Unfortunately, there is no proven treatment to reverse joint damage from OA.
 The goal is to reduce pain and improve function of the affected joints.
 Most often, this is possible with a mixture of physical measures and drug therapy, and sometimes surgery.

 Most doctors begin OA treatment with simple, noninvasive options.
 However, more intensive treatment may be necessary if symptoms are not manageable with lifestyle changes and medication.
-For some people, a minimally invasive procedure such as stem cell therapy, or surgery, is the best way to manage the symptoms of OA.
+For some people, surgery is the best way to manage the symptoms of OA.

 Many people can help control their OA symptoms with basic lifestyle changes.
 A doctor can help you decide whether these options are right for you.